-Since joining the Chicago Symphony under Sir George Solti, Brown has performed extensively with such ensembles as Chicago Pro Musica, the Chicago Chamber Musicians, and Chicago Symphony Chamber Players.
+Since joining the Chicago Symphony Orchestra under Sir George Solti, Brown has performed extensively with such ensembles as Chicago Pro Musica, the Chicago Chamber Musicians and the Chicago Symphony Chamber Players.
 With these and other ensembles, he has concertized extensively throughout the United States, Europe and Australia, and he has participated in several chamber music tours in Japan.
-Also in Japan, Loren served on the faculty of the Affinis Arts Foundation summer festival.
+Also in Japan, Brown served on the faculty of the Affinis Arts Foundation summer festival.

-Loren was a featured soloist with the Chicago Symphony Orchestra in a two-cello concerto by composer David Ott and also performed in the Chicago and New York premieres of Arvo Pärt’s Passio with the Hilliard Ensemble of London.
-He has been a regular performer on the CSO’s chamber music series, and has performed live on WFMT.
+He was a featured soloist with the CSO in a two-cello concerto by composer David Ott and also performed in the Chicago and New York premieres of Arvo Pärt’s Passio with the Hilliard Ensemble of London.

 Brown’s early career began in Washington, D.C., where he spent four years as a member of the U.S. Navy String Quartet, performing for dignitaries at the White House and the Department of State.
-He played on numerous occasions at the Philips and National galleries and the Corcoran Art Gallery.
 Also while in Washington, he was principal cellist of the National Gallery Orchestra and the Kennedy Center Opera Orchestra.